ManuhuiaBarcham/family-knowledge-exchange/README.md

 ## About

-A service that allows the user to sign in.
-Providing them with the option to list their organization and field of interest then connects the user with individuals and stakeholders supporting families in that field.
+A service that allows the user to sign in, providing them with the option to list their organization and field of interest then connects the user with individuals and stakeholders supporting families in that field.

 <img src="./assets/responsivedes.PNG">